-Non-tax-levy revenue sources other than senior government grants increased by 0.4M in 2020.
-Transit fare and court revenues together fell by \$52.0 million.
-However, this was offset by increases of \$20.0 million in user rate revenues, which rose modestly despite Council's decision to freeze rates starting April 1, 2020 as a pandemic relief measure, an increase of \$14.4 million in development charge draws, and an increase of \$18.0M in the other non-tax-levy revenue.
+Non-tax-levy revenue sources other than senior government grants fell significantly in 2020 after growing strongly in 2019.
+Transit fare and court revenues together accounted for \$53.0 million of the decrease.
+This was partially offset by increases of \$15.7 million in user rate revenues, which rose modestly despite Council's decision to freeze rates starting April 1, 2020 as a pandemic relief measure, and an increase of \$20.1 million in development charge draws.

-Total non-tax-levy sources of funding are expected to slightly decrease in 2021 from 2020 results and further decline in 2022.
+Total non-tax-levy sources of funding are expected to increase in 2021 from forecast 2020 results and then decline in 2022.
 The expected changes in specific components are as follows:

 - Grants and subsidies from senior levels of government are expected to increase in 2021.
-The graph on the next page, like the discussion throughout this proposed budget, includes funding totalling \$92.5 million received or expected from senior governments in 2021.
-Including this funding, expected senior government support would total \$543.8 million in 2021.
+The graph on the next page, like the discussion throughout this proposed budget, includes funding totalling \$54.6 million received or expected from senior governments in 2021.
+Including this funding, expected senior government support would total \$502.1 million in 2021.
 The Region may receive additional amounts in 2021, but these are not included because amounts and details were not complete as the budget was being finalized.
-Senior government support is expected to fall to \$430.2 million in 2022. - Supplementary tax revenue is also included in grants and subsidies.
+Senior government support is expected to fall to \$423.2 million in 2022. - Supplementary tax revenue is also included in grants and subsidies.
 It reflects increased assessment value from expanding and/or renovating existing properties and adding new properties to the roll.
 This revenue is applied to reserve contributions, so that any difference between budgeted and actual amounts has no impact on the tax levy.
-Supplementary tax revenue is expected to decline to \$4.0 million in 2021 from \$8.4 million in 2020, and reach \$7.0 million in 2022. - Revenues from user rates for water and wastewater are expected to decrease from \$374.0 million in 2020 to \$361.4 million in 2021, then rise to \$372.8 million in 2022.
-Regional Council decided in December 2020 to continue the freeze on water and wastewater rates until March 31, 2022, so the 2021 budget reflects expectations about total consumption.
-The Environmental Services chapter provides more detail.
+Supplementary tax revenue is expected to decline to \$4.0 million in 2021 from \$8.4 million in 2020, and reach \$7.0 million in 2022. - Revenues from user rates for water and wastewater are expected to decrease from a forecast \$369.7 million in 2020 to \$361.4 million in 2021, then rise to \$372.8 million in 2022.
+Regional Council decided in December 2020 to continue the freeze on water and wastewater rates until March 31, 2022, so the 2021 forecast reflects expectations about total consumption.
+The Environmental Services chapter provides more detail. - Transit revenues are forecast to remain far below pre-pandemic levels, at a projected \$32.4 million in 2021, unchanged from 2020, rising to \$41.6 million in 2022.
+As COVID-19 recovery continues, York Region Transit is working to optimize its services in line with demand to better balance revenues and costs.
+The Transportation Services chapter provides more detail. - Court revenues, which are included in "Fees, charges and other reserve draws" in the graph, are expected to total about \$16 million in both 2021 and 2022 after falling to \$8.7 million in 2020, a 51.6% drop between 2019 and 2020.
+Other components of this category are expected to increase from \$116.8 million in 2020 to \$137.4 million in 2021, rising to \$165.4 million in 2022, largely reflecting draws from the new Pandemic Management Reserve Fund. - Operating draws from development charge reserves were an estimated \$257.0 million in 2020 and are expected to increase to \$284.4 million in 2021 and \$286.8 million in 2022.